 If Jesus is placing all rulers and authorities into their positions of power does He direct the decisions they make?
 Remember how that old salvation story began?
 When Moses was sent to bring God’s people out of slavery God told him before-hand that He would harden Pharaoh’s heart so that he would not let His people go.

-God caused that story to begin to happen the way it did when He caused Pharaoh's heart to be hard, which caused him to refuse to let God's people go free.
+God caused that story to begin to happen the way it did when He caused Pharaoh's heart to be hard, which caused him to refuse to let God's people go free until God's signs and wonders had been displayed in Egypt.

 Paul spoke of that Pharaoh, saying, “the Scripture says to Pharaoh, "FOR THIS VERY PURPOSE I RAISED YOU UP, TO DEMONSTRATE MY POWER IN YOU, AND THAT MY NAME MIGHT BE PROCLAIMED THROUGHOUT THE WHOLE EARTH” (Romans 9:17).